DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

 - Trial messaging

-- Incentives (e.g., limited-time offers)
+- Incentives (limited time offers)

 Measure which version improves conversion from onboarding to trial.